3Sakshi/Task2-REST-API/README.md

 pytest --cov=main1 --cov-report=html
 ```

-The detailed report is available in the htmlcov folder.
+The coverage result is documented in `coverage-report.txt`.
+An HTML coverage report was also generated locally using pytest-cov.

 ## Testing
 The test suite covers: